BarbyKelly/quizproject/README.md

 # Estonia Quiz

-This quiz has been created to test visitor's knowledge of Estonia, and to share extra links so visitor may learn various things about Estonia, if they wish.
+This quiz has been created for anyone who would like to test their knowledge of Estonia.
+Website also includes extra links if visitor is curious to find out more about Estonia.

 You can see the live site [here] (.... link....).